joaopvasconcelos99/ICMportfolio/readme.md

 - This repository holds my **ICM portfolio**, including the **lab exercises** and the **homeworks**

-- Every Folder contains a **readme** file in order to better understand the concepts learned on each project
+- Each Folder contains a **readme** file in order to better understand the concepts learned on each project